Chloe-H/dotfiles/README.md

 ### `ssh`

+**Recommendation:** Don't put passwords on SSH keys.
+I haven't yet taken the time to figure out how to avoid the password prompt *every time* I want to use a password-protected key.

 Con: SSH key file names for GitHub and BitBucket are hardcoded.

 Pro: I won't have to fiddle with SSH settings going forward.